digst/DCAT-AP-DK/releases/v.2.0/docs/index.md

 <dd>Denne egenskab angiver filformatet for den distribution hvori data er indholdt i et komprimeret format, fx. med det formål at reducere størrelsen af downloadfilen.
 Formatet BØR udtrykkes med en medietype defineret af Internet Assigned Numbers Authority (IANA) (https://www.iana.org/assignments/media-types/media-types.xhtml) </dd>
 <dt>Anvendelsesnote (en)</dt>
 <dd>This property refers to the format of the file in which the data is contained in a compressed form, e.g. to reduce the size of the downloadable file.
 It SHOULD be expressed using a media type as defined in the official register of media types managed by IANA.</dd>
+<dt>Definition (da)</dt>
+<dd>Kompressionsformatet for distributionen som indeholder data i et komprimeret format, fx. for at reducere størrelsen af downloadfilen,</dd>
 <dt>Definition (en)</dt>
-<dd>The compression format of the distribution in which the data is contained in a compressed form, e.g. to reduce the size of the downloadable file.Kompressionsformatet for distributionen som indeholder data i et komprimeret format, fx. for at reducere størrelsen af downloadfilen,</dd>
+<dd>The compression format of the distribution in which the data is contained in a compressed form, e.g. to reduce the size of the downloadable file.</dd>
 <dt>Multiplicitet</dt>
 <dd>0..1</dd>
 <dt>Kravniveau</dt>